 They want to control, and they will gaslight with arrogance to gain and keep control, they will lie about lies, they will edit the script to suit themselves.
 They will lie to change the story again to someone else to benefit themselves.
 To the narcissist, their lies are their truths, they flip the script to what they want, and they are more convinced of their lies than you are of your truths, so they will convince you and those around them of their lies, that we are the ones who end up doubting ourselves and our reality, that we should never have.

 3. Exploitative.
 Whatever they do is only ever to meet a need of their own.

-Even the grandiose Overts act in Covert, underhand, hidden ways, for no reason at all they will take you down, hurt you, lie to you, con you, deceive and withdrawal.
+Even the grandiose Overts can act in Covert, underhand, hidden ways.
+For no reason at all they will take you down, hurt you, lie to you, con you, deceive and withdrawal.
 They will replace you whenever they feel a need to do so, whenever they’ve exploited all they can from you, don’t be fooled though, if they believe they can exploit you some more as you now have something to offer they will come back for the hoover.